cp-algorithms/cp-algorithms/src/algebra/fibonacci-numbers.md

 ## Formulas for the $n^{\text{th}}$ Fibonacci number { data-toc-label="Formulas for the <script type='math/tex'>n</script>-th Fibonacci number" }

-The $n$-th Fibonacci number can be easily found in $O(n)$ by computing the numbers one by one up to $n$.
-However, there are also faster ways, as we will see.

 ### Closed-form expression

 There is a formula known as "Binet's formula", even though it was already known by Moivre: